alexrdz/fairmont-jekyll/index.md

 comfort:
   title: Comfort &amp; Elegance
   text: Our condominiums are perfect for those individuals seeking a relatively maintenance-free
-    lifestyle in a secure and elegant community.
+    lifestyle in a secure and elegant community!
 living:
   title: Living
   list: |-